 The 3 Commandments of a Good Golfer

-- He is a serious student of the game.
+- Be a serious student of the game.

-- He sees golf as a series of challenges.
+- Look at golf as a series of challenges.
 Having better solutions to these challenges leads to better scores.

 It’s Your Choice

 Do you want to look pretty with a cookie-cutter golf swing, or do you actually want to transform your game to become the best golfer you can be?

-For starters I encourage you to subscribe to my free newsletter and check out my blog.
-There you’ll find a lot of no-nonsense golf instructions that goes beyond simplified swing tips and useless golf gibberish, empowering you to play the best golf of your life.
+There you’ll find a lot of no-nonsense golf instructions that goes beyond simplified swing tips and useless golf gibberish, empowering you to transform your game from the inside.

 About the Author

 Greg is a junior golf coach and currently living with his wife and son in Berlin, Germany.
 He is the author of 120 Timeless Golf Lessons.
 Greg loves to play golf, as much as teaching it, science fiction movies and classical music.